Zakrzewski family murders

 The Zakrzewski family murders occurred in Mary Esther, Florida, United States, on June 9, 1994, when U.S. Air Force Technical Sergeant Edward James Zakrzewski II (January 31, 1965 – July 31, 2025), then 29 years old, killed his wife, son and daughter.
-When Zakrzewski's South Korean wife, Sylvia, sought a divorce, Zakrzewski attacked and battered his wife with a crowbar and machete and strangled her.
+When Zakrzewski's South Korean wife, Sylvia, sought a divorce, Zakrzewski attacked and battered her with a crowbar and machete and strangled her.
 Zakrzewski also killed his two children, Anna and Edward III, by fatally beating and stabbing them with a machete, with both children having defensive wounds found in the post-mortem examination.

 Zakrzewski fled to Hawaii and went on the run for four months before he surrendered himself on October 15, 1994, a day after his case was publicized by American crime documentary series Unsolved Mysteries.
-Zakrzewski was found guilty of three counts of first-degree murder, and sentenced to death on April 19, 1996 by Okaloosa County Circuit Court Judge G. Robert Barron.
+Zakrzewski was found guilty of three counts of first degree murder, and sentenced to death on April 19, 1996 by Okaloosa County Circuit Court Judge G. Robert Barron.
 Zakrzewski was executed by lethal injection on July 31, 2025.